Competitor Guide

 • Solid ticketing, phone integration, and a broad marketplace cover most SMB and mid-market support use cases.

-• Smooth scaling from SMB to mid-market without a sudden, disproportionate cost jump between tiers.
+• Smooth scaling from SMB to mid-market without a sudden, disproportionate cost jump between plan tiers.

 Cons

-• Freddy AI and Pro tier add-ons increase per-agent costs well beyond headline pricing expectations.
+• Freddy AI and Pro tier add-ons increase per-agent costs well beyond headline pricing expectations as teams grow.

-• AI depth and experience are rated behind newer AI-native platforms for sophisticated automation workflows.
+• AI depth is rated behind newer AI-native platforms for sophisticated customer service automation workflows.

 • Interface and configuration can feel dated compared to modern chat-first platforms like Tidio or Intercom.